jorgearellano19/backend-test/README.md

 ## Project Architecture.
 The backend is in node.js 10.16.3.
 The Database is in mongodb 4.2.

+I chose Mongodb because it's a nosql database scalable and it's useful with javascript.
+MongoDB stores documents and with that we can store all the data without make any transformations.
 ## Dependencies.
 Here's the dependencies list of the project and its use.
 |Dependency|Use in the project  |